The Two Decisions of Giving

 - 1. To support a specific program (e.g. "Basic Skills" or "Elite Athletes")

 2. To support a specific use (e.g. "to provide athlete scholarships" or "to help with travel expenses of the World Team")

 3. To support an existing fund.
 U.S. Figure Skating manages existing funds, which have been established to benefit specific areas of the organization.
 Your gift will be added to your designated purpose.
-To find out if there is a fund already established, please contact the Development Department and someone will tell you which existing funds fit the purpose or area you wish to benefit from your gift. (e.g. collegiate skaters, the Mozer Matching Gift Fund)
+To find out if there is a fund already established, please contact U.S. Figure Skating to discuss the purpose or area you wish to benefit from your gift. (e.g. collegiate skaters, the Mozer Matching Gift Fund)

 4. To establish a new fund.
-If you wish to have your name or someone else's name on a fund (e.g. the Joyce Komperda Athlete Support Fund) or establish a fund for a very specific purpose (e.g. to provide travel assistance for synchronized skating teams) for which U.S. Figure Skating does not already maintain a fund, you may establish a new fund at U.S. Figure Skating.
-The director of development will be happy to help you establish the criteria and application for your fund.
-Contact Stacey Marsh at 719.228.3424 or email@example.com.
+If you wish to have your name or someone else's name on a fund (e.g. the Joyce Komperda Athlete Support Fund) or establish a fund for a very specific purpose for which U.S. Figure Skating does not already maintain a fund, you may establish a new fund at U.S. Figure Skating with a minimum gift of $25,000.
+If you are interested in establishing the criteria and application for your fund, please call U.S. Figure Skating at 719.635.5200.

 When deciding on the restrictions for a new fund, you may find the following options helpful:

 Endowments for any purpose--restricted or unrestricted--may be created with a minimum gift of $25,000.
 An endowment may be established to support a particular skating discipline, to provide an annual cash award for placement in a competition, as a scholarship or for any other defined use at U.S. Figure Skating.
 An annual gift would be required if you want distributions made immediately while the fund generates earnings toward future distributions.